NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 <br></br>

 ### Embedding Training Cache ###
-Embedding Training Cache (Model oversubscription) gives you the ability to train a large model up to TeraBytes.
-It's implemented by loading a subset of an embedding table, which exceeds the aggregated capacity of GPU's memory, into the GPU in a coarse-grained, on-demand manner during the training stage.
-To use this feature, you need to split your dataset into multiple sub-datasets while extracting the unique key sets from them (see Fig. 7).<br/>This feature currently supports both single and multi-node training.
+Embedding Training Cache (Model Oversubscription) gives you the ability to train a large model up to terabytes.
+It's implemented by loading a subset of an embedding table, which exceeds the aggregated capacity of GPU memory, into the GPU in a coarse-grained, on-demand manner during the training stage.
+To use this feature, you need to split your dataset into multiple sub-datasets while extracting the unique key sets from them (see Fig. 7).

+This feature currently supports both single-node and multi-node training.
 It supports all embedding types and can be used with [Norm](./python_interface.md#norm) and [Raw](./python_interface.md#raw) dataset formats.
 We revised our [`criteo2hugectr` tool](../tools/criteo_script/criteo2hugectr.cpp) to support the key set extraction for the Criteo dataset.
-For additional information, see our [Python Jupyter Notebook](../notebooks/hugectr_criteo.ipynb) to learn how to use this feature with the Criteo dataset.
-Please note that The Criteo dataset is a common use case, but model prefetching is not limited to this dataset.
+For more information, see our [Python Jupyter Notebook](../notebooks/hugectr_criteo.ipynb) to learn how to use this feature with the Criteo dataset.

+**NOTE**: The Criteo dataset is a common use case, but model prefetching is not limited to this dataset.

 <div align=center><img width="520" height="153" src="user_guide_src/dataset_split.png"/></div>
 <div align=center>Fig. 7: Preprocessing of dataset for model oversubscription</div>

+<br></br>

 ## Tools ##
 We currently support the following tools:

 * [Data Generator](#generating-synthetic-data-and-benchmarks): A configurable dummy data generator used to generate a synthetic dataset without modifying the configuration file for benchmarking and research purposes.
 * [Preprocessing Script](#downloading-and-preprocessing-datasets): A set of scripts to convert the original Criteo dataset into HugeCTR using supported dataset formats such as Norm and RAW.
 It's used in all of our samples to prepare the data and train various recommender models.

 ### Generating Synthetic Data and Benchmarks
 The [Norm](./python_interface.md#norm) (with Header) and [Raw](./python_interface.md#raw) (without Header) datasets can be generated with `data_generator`.
 For categorical features, you can configure the probability distribution to be uniform or power-law.
 The default distribution is uniform.

-- Using the `Norm` dataset format, run the following command: <br>
+If using the `Norm` dataset format, run the following command: <br>
 ```bash
 $ data_generator --config-file your_config.json --voc-size-array <vocabulary size array in csv>  --distribution <powerlaw | unified> [option: --nnz-array <nnz array in csv: all one hot>] [option: --alpha xxx or --longtail <long | medium | short>] [option:--data-folder <folder_path: ./>] [option:--files <number of files: 128>] [option:--samples <samples per file: 40960>]
 ```
-- Using the `Raw` dataset format, run the following command: <br>
+If using the `Raw` dataset format, run the following command: <br>
 ```bash
 $ data_generator --config-file your_config.json --distribution <powerlaw | unified> [option: --nnz-array <nnz array in csv: all one hot>] [option: --alpha xxx or --longtail <long | medium | short>]
 ```

 Set the following parameters:

-+ `config-file`: The JSON configuration file with training specific setting.
-The data generator will read the configuration file to get necessary data information.
-Please find samples [data_generate_norm.json](../tools/data_generator/data_generate_norm.json) [../tools/data_generator/data_generate_raw.json]. **Note that every item in the configuration file should match your python training script; for "input_key_type" there are two options: I64 and I32**.
++ `config-file`: Contains all the JSON training configuration settings.
+The data generator will read the configuration file to obtain the necessary data information.
+Use the [data_generate_norm.json](../tools/data_generator/data_generate_norm.json) and [data_generate_raw.json](../tools/data_generator/data_generate_raw.json) files. **Note**: Every item in the configuration file should match your python training script.
+You can set `input_key_type` to either I64 or I32.
 + `data_folder`: Directory where the generated dataset is stored.
 The default value is `./`
 + `voc-size-array`: Vocabulary size per slot of your target dataset.
 For example, the `voc-size-array` for a dataset with six slots would appear as follows: "--voc-size-array 100,23,111,45,23,2452".
 There shouldn't be any spaces between numbers.
 + `nnz-array`: Simulates one-hot or multi-hot encodings.
-This option doesn't need to be specified if one-hot encodings are being used.
-If this option specified, the length of the array should be the same as `voc-size-array` for the norm format or `slot_size_array` in the JSON configuration file within the data layer.
+This parameter doesn't need to be specified if one-hot encodings are being used.
+If this option is specified, the length of the array should be the same as `voc-size-array` for the norm format or `slot_size_array` in the JSON configuration file within the data layer.
 + `files`: Number of data files that will be generated (optional).
 The default value is `128`.
 + `samples`: Number of samples per file (optional).
 The default value is `40960`.
 + `distribution`: Both `powerlaw` and `unified` distributions are supported.
 + `alpha`: If `powerlaw` is specified, `alpha` or `long-tail` can be specified to configure the distribution.
 + `long-tail`: Characterizes properties of the tail.
 Available options include: `long`, `medium`, and `short`.
-If you want to generate data with the powerlaw distribution for categorical features, use this option.
+If you want to generate data with the power-law distribution for categorical features, set this parameter.
 The scaling exponent will be 1, 3, and 5 respectively.

-Here are two examples of how to generate a one-hot dataset where the vocabulary size is 434428 based on the DCN configuration file.
-Under `tools/data_generator/`:
+Here are two examples of how to generate a one-hot dataset where the vocabulary size is 434428 based on the DCN configuration file:
 ```bash
 $ data_generator --config-file data_generate_norm.json --voc-size-array 39884,39043,17289,7420,20263,3,7120,1543,39884,39043,17289,7420,20263,3,7120,1543,63,63,39884,39043,17289,7420,20263,3,7120,1543 --distribution powerlaw --alpha -1.2
 $ data_generator --config-file data_generate_norm.json --voc-size-array 39884,39043,17289,7420,20263,3,7120,1543,39884,39043,17289,7420,20263,3,7120,1543,63,63,39884,39043,17289,7420,20263,3,7120,1543 --nnz-array 1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1 --distribution powerlaw --alpha -1.2
 $ python data_generate_norm_dcn.py
 ```

+**Note**: These commands are run from `tools/data_generator/`.

 Here's an example of how to generate a one-hot dataset using the DLRM configuration file.
 ```bash